Parli Pro

 Parli Pro is a shortened name for the National FFA Organization Parliamentary Procedure Career Development Event.

-The FFA Parliamentary Procedure Contest is based on a two-part demonstration of parliamentary procedure knowledge, a knowledge test, and an 10 to 13 minute, depending on the state, demonstration of parliamentary law.
+The FFA Parliamentary Procedure Contest is based on a two-part demonstration of parliamentary procedure knowledge, a knowledge test, and a 10 to 13 minute, depending on the state, demonstration of parliamentary law.
 Six students form a team who demonstrates a local FFA Chapter meeting.
 A single motion is handled as in a real meeting.
 Each team member is given a specific topic or motion in which he and she is to perform (i.e. to refer a matter to a committee, postpone definitely, extend limits or debate, appeal, etc.).
 Contestants are judged on public speaking skills, debate, proper use of parliamentary procedure, and parliamentary procedure knowledge.
 The president, or chairman, is judged on the ability to preside, etc.

 The contest, like other FFA Career Development Events, are held at the sectional, regional, state, and national levels.
 Most parli pro contests are based on an elimination system, in which teams perform in rounds, where the best 4 - 6 teams are moved on to the next round.
 At the state and national levels, the top teams can be separated by mere points (out of 1000 total contest points).

 Parli Pro is one of many Leadership Development Events (LDEs) held each year, including Extemporaneous Public Speaking, Prepared Public Speaking, Creed Contest, Sectional Opening, and Closing, and Job Interview.